zhiming99/rpc-frmwrk/rpc/security/README.md

  * Add the service principal to the kerberos's user database with the `kadmin.local` as well.
 The service principal, looks like
   `rasp1/rpcfrmwrk.org`. `rasp1` is the machine name, and `rpcfrmwrk.org` after the slash is instance name to tell the service is
   `rpc-frmwrk`.
-Note that, `Kerberos` uses the term `principal` to represent an entity that participate in the `Kerberos's` authentication activity.
+Note that, `Kerberos` uses the term `principal` to represent an entity that participate in the `Kerberos's` authentication process, and you can just assume it the same as a `name`.

-  * Start `krb5kdc`, the KDC server, and `kadmind` the adminstration deamon.
+  * Start `krb5kdc`, the KDC server, and `kadmind` the admin deamon.
 And the kdc setup is done now.
-If you want advanced and exhaustive configuration options, please refer to the official document at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html#install-and-configure-the-master-kdc)
+If you want advanced and exhaustive configuration options, please refer to the official document [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html#install-and-configure-the-master-kdc)

-  * You can use `kpasswd` to change each account's password.
+  * BTW, You can use `kpasswd` to change each existing account's password.

 2. Setup the client machines.
-Client machines are those devices via which the users can access the the RPC servers.
+Client machines are those devices via which the users can access the the RPC services.
   * On a Fedora machine, you can `dnf install krb5-workstation`, and dnf will install all the necessary packages for you.
   * On a Raspberry Pi, you can `apt install krb5-user`, and apt will install all the necessary packages for you, and help you configure the kerberos.